 Catholic Social Teaching: Call to Family, Community, and Participation

+The person is not only sacred but also social.
 We believe people have a right and a duty to participate in society, seeking together the common good and well-being of all, especially the poor and vulnerable.

 ---Education for Justice Lectionary Reflections By: Fr.
 John Bucki, S.J.